geogardenclub/geogardenclub.github.io/docs/develop/alpha-release/badges.md

 Observation tags: '#CommunityGarden', '#SchoolGarden'

 Levels:
-* Level 1: The gardener has participated in at least one community or school garden project for one year.
+* Level 1: The gardener has participated in at least one community or school garden project for one or two years.
 Verification: Automatically awarded if there is at least one Observation with either the '#CommunityGarden' or '#SchoolGarden' tags.
-* Level 2: The gardener has participated in at least one community or school garden project for three years.
-Verification: Automatically awarded if there are Observations with either the '#CommunityGarden' or '#SchoolGarden' tags over three years.
+* Level 2: The gardener has participated in at least one community or school garden project for three or four years.
+Verification: Automatically awarded if there are Observations with either the '#CommunityGarden' or '#SchoolGarden' tags over three to four years.
 * Level 3: The gardener has participated in at least one community or school garden project for five years.
-Verification: Automatically awarded if there are Observations with either the '#CommunityGarden' or '#SchoolGarden' tags over five years.
+Verification: Automatically awarded if there are Observations with either the '#CommunityGarden' or '#SchoolGarden' tags over at least five years.

 ### Compost Champion